boeddeker/cb_slurm/README.md

 For debugging: `soverview_gpus.py`

-For find reservations, that block an allocation: `smaintenence.py`
+To find reservations, that block an allocation: `smaintenence.py`

+## Example output
+Note: The output contains colors, that cannot be copied to a .md file.

 ```
 $ mon/sacct.py $(date -d '1 hour ago' +%D-%R) --mine